1. Career Change CV Example & Template for 2025

 Take care of the overall look and readability of your career change CV.
 Leave your contact details near the top of your CV.
 Use plenty of white space around sections and subsections of your CV.
 Choose a professional CV font like Noto, Arial, Liberation, or even Calibri and leave the size at 11–12 points.

-Use standard 2.5 cm margins and keep your layout as symmetrical and balanced as possible.
+Use standard 2.5 cm margins and keep your CV layout as symmetrical and balanced as possible.
 Keep to a one-page maximum length whenever possible.
 If you have 20 years or more of experience, then extend this to two pages maximum.
 Always use PDF unless explicitly asked for something less stable.

 And something to keep in mind after sending your career change CV: follow up if you haven’t heard back after a week or more.
 All it takes is a short email or a quick phone call and it could make all the difference for your application.
 If nothing else, you’ll have made a good impression and received an update.